 Hugo trained in The Netherlands at Stichting Musical Vught.
 In London he trained at the Miss Saigon Training Scheme.
-Hugo’s current vocal coaches are: Kate Young (London) and Kevin Michael Murphy (New York) – NYC Vocal Studio
+Hugo’s current vocal coach is Kevin Michael Murphy (New York) – NYC Vocal Studio

 Hugo further trained in the Meisner Technique at the Impulse Company in London.
 He regularly attends the Elite drop in classes to enhance his skills in this exciting technique.
 For further information – click here